 Why Is Philosophy So Hard To Read?
-(Causes)

 Philosophy is hard because understanding the universal causes is more complex than those of this or that particular field.
-A further challenge is that the conclusions of philosophy are so universal that they often will lead to moral implications of how we ought to live in.
+A further challenge is that the conclusions of philosophy are so universal that they often will lead to moral implications for how we ought to live in.

 Modern people are often associated with abstract theories that have little or nothing to do with the real world.
 Philosophy is uniquely challenging among the other kinds of reason, not knowledge.

-Everyone’s curious about the explanation behind the things that we experience, but not everyone is able or interested in exploring those causes to the same depth.
+Everyone’s curious about the explanation behind the things we experience, but not everyone is able or interested in exploring those causes to the same depth.
 Philosophy requires more extensive study and experience to execute with any hope of success, making it more difficult than any other science.

 - The second reason philosophy is so difficult is its universality because it investigates the most general and universal causes.

-Philosophy can have implications in how we are to live our lives.
+Philosophy can have implications for how we are to live our lives.
 For example, Aquinas Presents is the perfect sound philosophical demonstration that nature acting for an end proves the existence of God.
-But the idea of God makes some people feel upset or uncomfortable, either because they don’t like the thought of being subject to a God.
+But the idea of God makes some people upset or uncomfortable, either because they don’t like the thought of being subject to a God.

 So we shouldn’t be surprised that there’s so much disagreement among philosophers, nor should that dissuade us from pursuing these questions.
-When conversations get philosophical, we should take it cheerfully as a reminder that philosophy is very difficult and successfully requires experience, study, training, humility, obedience to teachers, and so on.
+When conversations get philosophical, we should take it cheerfully as a reminder that philosophy is complicated and successfully requires experience, study, training, humility, obedience to teachers, and so on.

 How to read philosophy books?
+(5 Tips)

 Philosophy is not the thing you can read by dropping into a chair and opening the book, expecting it to speak to you.
 It’s not a short story or a novel, where you can expect to be introduced to the characters early on.
 You will need to take some specific steps and use a method to read it.
 So here are the strategies that work well for reading philosophy books.

-1. Get comfortable, get a pen
+1. Get comfortable, and get a pen

 You are going to be marking in your books.
-You need to get used to marking in your books, writing things in the margins, underlining things, making notations in them.
+You need to get used to marking in your books, writing things in the margins, underlining things, and making notations in them.
 It is vital to your education.
 In my experience, writing books is the way to read actively and learn the material.

 2. Answer these 4 questions as you read